Programme overview

 • If you change your degree after completing part or all of your General Education requirements, and the General Education courses you have already passed are not in schedule for your new programme, you can apply for a concession to re-assign the General Education course(s) to the new degree provided you do not intend taking any further courses in that subject.
 Consult your faculty student centre to discuss your options.

-• If you undertake an approved overseas exchange programme of one full-time semester, equivalent to 50 points or more, you will be eligible for a 15pt General Education exemption.
+• If you undertake an approved overseas exchange programme of one full-time semester, equivalent to 50 points or more, you will be eligible for a 15 point General Education exemption.

-If you think you are eligible for an exemption from General Education, you should contact your student centre for advice.
+For advice, if you think you are eligible for an exemption from General Education, please visit your nearest Student Hub.

 AskAuckland